 Artist Wine is owned and operated by Kristian Story, formerly of Kristian Story Wines (that label closed in 2013) and formerly of Napa One Wine.
+We originally caught up with Kristian when he was producing his wines at a winery in Carneros.
+Last we heard Kristian had entered the insurance brokerage field and moved out of the Napa Valley.
 These wines focus on special productions for bands or musicians often in the world of rock music.
 Less than 15 years ago Kristian wasn’t even remotely connected to the Napa wine industry.
 After graduating from Cal Poly San Luis Obispo with a degree in Metallurgical Engineering he went to work for a micro-electronics firm in San Diego for the next 15 years.

 As with a number of vintners in the valley Kristian attributes some of his wine making styles and influences to Robert Mondavi.
 His father Peter Story was a salesman for IBM in the early 1970’s.
 Peter’s first client was Robert Mondavi who wanted to buy a computer system that would provide a variety of measurements for his wine making team.
 Stylistically, Mondavi was trying to take a more hands off approach to wine making.

 Kristian approached his father about joining the family winery business in 2000 but the timing wasn’t quite right.
 After approaching his father again in 2002 with an offer no one could refuse Kristian started developing his own small wine brand.
 His father would have no financial liability and Kristian would be his largest buyer of grapes.
 After launching several small labels ultimately Kristian launched Kristian Story Wines in 2006.